FJrodafo/DiscordBOT/App/README.md

 ## Docker

-If you don't have Node v16.11.0 or higher installed on your machine, you can build a Docker image by running the [Dockerfile](./Dockerfile) (Make sure to create and configurate the `config.json` file correctly into the `src` directory before building the docker image, also make sure you are in the `App` directory).
+If you don't have Node v16.11.0 or higher installed on your machine, you can build a Docker image by running the [Dockerfile](./Dockerfile) (Make sure to create and configurate the `config.json` file correctly into the `src` directory before building the docker image).

+Open a terminal and run the following command (Make sure you are in the `App` directory):

 ```shell
 docker build -t discord-bot .
 ```

+After the build completes, you can run your container with the following command:

 ```shell
 docker run -dp 127.0.0.1:3000:3000 discord-bot